 Anyway, I think that the Australian market is far more competitive than – let´s say – the Singapore, Hong Kong and Philippine market.
 Hence, we will focus our energy more on creating our own SEO projects in the Asian market and will provide our SEO services more for companies in the US, Australia and Germany, of course.

-Since we have a lot of projects in the travel industry, many of our clients are also travel-related, but we also have lawyers, eCommerce shop owners, enineers, designers and other service providers in our client pool.
+Since we have a lot of projects in the travel industry, many of our clients are also travel-related, but we also have lawyers, insurance companies, university clinics, eCommerce shop owners, engineers, designers and other service providers in our client pool.